 - interceptors: the list of interceptors to use.
-HandlerInterceptors are discussed in Section 13.4.3, "Intercepting requests the HandlerInterceptor interface". - defaultHandler: the default handler to use, when this handler mapping does not result in a matching handler. - order: based on the value of the order property (see the org.springframework.core.Ordered interface),

-Spring will sort all handler mappings available in the context and apply the first matching handler.

-- alwaysUseFullPath: if this property is set to true, Spring will use the full path within the current servlet context to find an appropriate handler.
+HandlerInterceptors are discussed in Section 13.4.3, "Intercepting requests the HandlerInterceptor interface". - defaultHandler: the default handler to use, when this handler mapping does not result in a matching handler. - order: based on the value of the order property (see the org.springframework.core.Ordered interface), Spring will sort all handler mappings available in the context and apply the first matching handler. - alwaysUseFullPath: if this property is set to true, Spring will use the full path within the current servlet context to find an appropriate handler.
 If this property is set to false (the default), the path within the current servlet mapping will be used.
-For example, if a servlet is mapped using /testing/ and the alwaysUseFullPath property is set to true, /testing/viewPage.html would be used, whereas if the property is set to false, /viewPage.html would be used. - urlPathHelper: using this property, you can tweak the UrlPathHelper used when inspecting URLs.
-Normally, you shouldn't have to change the default value. - urlbecode: the default value for this property is false.
-The HttpServletRequest returns request URLs and URIs that are not decoded.
-If you do want them to be decoded before a HandlerMapping uses them to find an appropriate handler, you have to set this to true (note that this requires JDK 1.4).
-The decoding method uses either the encoding specified by the request or the default ISO-8859-1 encoding scheme. - lazyInitHandlers: allows for lazy initialization of singleton handlers (prototype handlers are always lazily initialized).
+For example, if a servlet is mapped using /testing/ and the alwaysUseFullPath property is set to true, /testing/viewPage.html would be used, whereas if the property is set to false, /viewPage.html would be used. - urlDecode: the default value for this property is true, as of Spring 2.5.
+If you prefer to compare encoded paths, switch this flag to false.
+However, note that the HttpServletRequest always exposes the servlet path in decoded form.
+Be aware that the servlet path will not match when compared with encoded paths. - lazyInitHandlers: allows for lazy initialization of singleton handlers (prototype handlers are always lazily initialized).
 Default value is false.

-(Note: the last four properties are only available to subclasses of org.springframework.web.servlet.handler.AbstractUrlHandlerMapping).
+(Note: the last three properties are only available to subclasses of org.springframework.web.servlet.handler.AbstractUrlHandlerMapping).